brokensbone/rumandpopcorn/rnp/content/lists/books-2024.md

 1. Donna Tartt - A Secret History [College weirdos get weirder.
 Uneven.
 Great bits]
 1. John Lanchester - Mr Phillips [Well written but a bit hollow.
 Dated]
 1. Geraldine Brooks - Year of Wonder [Plague village.
 Beautifully written but unrelentingly horrible]
+1. Leonardo Sciascia - The Day of the Owl [Very short but totally gripping.
+A murder in Sicily.
+Does the mafia even exist?]